 An essential element of the plaintiff’s cause of action for negligence, or any other tort for that matter, is some reasonable connection between the act or omission by the defendant and the damage upon which the plaintiff suffered.

 Proximate cause is a technical term that is often misunderstood by almost everyone, including some attorneys.
 In general, proximate cause refers to causation in fact.
-Most people believe proximate cause only refers to “but for proximate cause”.
-But for the fact you turned off the oxygen, the patient would not have died.
-This is a cause and effect way of saying your action of turning off the oxygen caused the death.”
+Most people believe proximate cause only refers to “but for proximate cause” — as in, “But for the fact you turned off the oxygen, the patient would not have died.”
+This is a cause-and-effect way of saying, “Your action of turning off the oxygen caused the death.”

-For example, in failure to diagnose cases, many state statutes require a probability threshold before legal proximate cause is established.
+For example, in failure-to-diagnose cases, many state statutes require a probability threshold before legal proximate cause is established.
 If the plaintiff brings a claim for failing to diagnose breast cancer, the following facts must be established by a preponderance of the evidence (more-likely-than-not standard):

 In law, damages cannot be speculative.
 Therefore, the theory of proximate cause is necessary to link the alleged damages to the actual breach of a legal duty and eliminate any speculation of whether or not the damages were proximately caused by the act or omission.

 If you are a physician, uninsured doctor, pain management specialist, dentist, or other licensed healthcare professional, and you are facing a potential lawsuit involving wrongful death, medical malpractice, or anything related to health care, we are the attorneys you need.

 For 35 years, the healthcare lawyers at Chapman Law Group have successfully defended hundreds of complicated medical malpractice claims nationally with exceptional results.
 We understand the complexities of health care, and we work hard to defend your good name and your right to continue to practice your chosen profession.

 Send this to a friend